Subject Leader Mr Ranson

-Here at Kilgarth we use intervention strategies to target specific areas for development for individual pupils.
+Here at Kilgarth we use a range of intervention strategies to target specific areas for development for individual pupils.
 We regularly review this in order to ensure accurate assessment.
-Intervention sessions take place in one to one or small group sessions, which are then contextualised in English lessons and the wider curriculum.
+Classes are split into smaller groups to ensure that each pupil receives targeted lesson content and support based on their progress and abilities.

 All pupils are provided with differentiated opportunities and activities to develop competence in three key areas:

-We emphasise maximising a pupil’s existing strengths, promoting new skills, fostering indepentance as well as assisting pupils to share and expand their knowledge alongside that of their peers.
+We emphasise maximising a pupil’s existing strengths, promoting new skills, fostering independence as well as assisting pupils to share, expand and celebrate their knowledge alongside that of their peers.

 Key Stage 3

 KS3 English is taught in Years 7 – 9 following the programmes of study of English in the National Curriculum.
-Pupils study fictional and non-fictional texts from a wide range of authors including (but not limited to) Roald Dahl, Malorie Blackman, Anne Frank and William Shakespeare, alongside a variety of alternative media texts and sources (internet, television, film, news) contextualised within schemes of work.
+Pupils study fictional and non-fictional texts from a wide range of authors across the 19th, 20th and 21st centuries, alongside a variety of alternative media texts and sources (internet, television, film, news) contextualised within schemes of work.
 Forms of transactional reading and writing are contextualised within fiction units of work and taught as separate non-fiction units of work throughout the Key stage.

-Additionally pupils engage in weekly core skills lessons which are designed to engage pupils with transactional reading activities and to help pupils refine the underlying skills needed to access and succeed in English (such as spelling, grammar, punctuation, vocabulary and sentence variations) with focus to preparation for Key stage 4 and GCSE level curricula.
+Additionally pupils engage in weekly core skills lessons which are designed to engage pupils with guided and independent reading activities and to help pupils refine the underlying skills needed to access and succeed in English (such as spelling, grammar, punctuation, vocabulary and sentence variations) with focus to preparation for Key stage 4 and GCSE level curricula).

-In year 9, pupils start AQA Step up to English Gold, which is an entry level qualification.
+In year 9, pupils start AQA Functional Skills Level 1 qualification.
 We use this as a way to facilitate the transition from KS3 to KS4, focussing on preparing pupils for GCSEs whilst attaining accreditation in the process.

 Key Stage 4